 Subscription Internet Services

-- RealQuest Property and Ownership Information: RealQuest is a property ownership database that includes former owners, lot descriptions, valuations, and sale dates.
+- RealQuest Property and Ownership Information: RealQuest contains a property ownership database that includes former owners, lot descriptions, valuations, and sale dates.

 - American County Histories: A historical source for books, newspapers, and periodicals, this collection provides local and family history resources.

-- ProQuest Digitized Newspaper Archives: This service is available at most major libraries for free and allows you to look through more than 35 million pages of archived newspapers.
+- ProQuest Digitized Newspaper Archives: Available at most major libraries for free and allows you to look through more than 35 million pages of archived newspapers.

 - Ancestry.com: Learn about former owners of your home through birth, death, and marriage certificates and census, church, military, and other vital records.

-- Genealogy.com Articles and Forums: Genealogy research tips and guides are available on this site.
+- Genealogy.com Articles and Forums: Genealogy research tips and available here.
 Search by homeowner name for genealogy articles on immigration, military service, religious records, wars, and other details.

-- Genealogy and Family History Records: Newspaper archives can be an excellent source of homeowner information, since they typically record births, marriages, and obituaries.
-This source is available as a subscription and can be used for free at many libraries, with resources dating back to the 1600s.
+- Genealogy and Family History Records: Newspaper archives typically record births, marriages, and obituaries.
+Available as a subscription or use for free at many libraries.
+Resources date back to the 1600s.

 - SiteXPro Property Data Analytics: Offering a pay-as-you-go option, this website contains property information for 99.9 percent of the households in the U.S. Any desired real estate data is available.